-Regardless of the anime you’ve seen, there’s always something you’ve missed that someone else feels is pivotal to being an anime fan – of they just really want to share the love.
+Regardless of the anime you’ve seen, there’s always something you’ve missed that someone else feels is pivotal to being an anime fan – or they just really want to share the love.

-Naturally I asked my Twitter followers what anime they had been told was THE ANIME that they HAD to watch and the responses were by and large the expected ones:
+Naturally I asked my Twitter followers what anime they had been told was THE ANIME you HAD to watch and the responses were by and large the expected ones:

 Naturally you will meet a whole bunch of people in-between these two extremes and both types can actually be pretty great people.
 The Naruto example above wasn’t just thrown out there.
 It was a specific case where someone I knew IRL genuinely believed Naruto was the pinnacle of anime and while other works could be fun and all, any true anime fan would watch Naruto.
 They weren’t actually obnoxious about it, however any anime conversation would quickly have a Naruto reference thrown in which generally speaking would sail clean over my head.